chenzhaiyu/pyhelios/README.md

 ## Prerequisite
 * Download one of the *Helios++* [binaries](https://github.com/3dgeo-heidelberg/helios/releases) and extract it to the `./bin` directory.
 Change `import pyhelios` to `from bin import pyhelios` in `./bin/pyhelios/simulation_build.py` if applicable.
-* Install dependencies with `pip install -r requirements.txt`.
+* Create an environment with dependencies with `conda env create --file conda-environment.yml`, or update an existing environment with `conda env update --file conda-environment.yml --prune`.

 ## Usage
+* `python simulate_helios.py`: run simulation with Helios++ CLI.
-* `python simulate.py`: run simulation on the scene specified in `conf/config.yaml`.
+* `python simulate_pyhelios.py`: run simulation with Helios++ Python binding.
 * `python normalise.py`: apply normalisation to point clouds and corresponding meshes (optional).